 - The spacing of the conductors, must be large enough compared to the line diameter.

-.
-If the voltage across the lines still gets increased the glow becomes more and more intense along with hissing noise, inducing high power loss into the system.
+This phenomenon of electric discharge occurring in high voltage transmission lines is known as the corona effect.
+If the voltage across the lines continues to increase, the glow and hissing noise becomes more and more intense – inducing a high power loss into the system.

-Factors Affecting Corona in Power System
+Factors Affecting Corona Loss

 We have proved that the voltage gradient for dielectric breakdown of air is directly proportional to the density of air.
 Hence in a stormy day, due to continuous air flow, the number of ions present surrounding the conductor is far more than normal, and hence it’s more likely to have electrical discharge in transmission lines on such a day, compared to a day with the fairly clear weather.
 The system has to be designed considering those extreme situations.

+This particular phenomenon depends highly on the conductors and its physical condition.
+It has an inverse proportionality relationship with the diameter of the conductors. i.e., with the increase in diameter, the effect of corona on power system reduces considerably.
 Also, the presence of dirt or roughness of the conductor reduces the critical breakdown voltage, making the conductors more prone to corona losses.
 Hence in most cities and industrial areas having high pollution, this factor is of reasonable importance to counter the ill effects it has on the system.

-Spacing between Conductors
+Spacing Between Conductors

 As already mentioned, for corona to occur in the spacing between the lines effectively should be much higher compared to its diameter, but if the length gets increased beyond a certain limit, the dielectric stress on the air reduces, and consequently, the effect of corona reduces as well.
 If the spacing is made too large, then corona for that region of the transmission line might not occur at all.